arsenal9971/LightFields.jl/presentations/JuliaCon2018/Presentation/notes.md

 - A frame of an space is the generalization of an orthonormal basis (it includes, redundancy that allows sparse representations).

-- One can then recover an image from incomplete measurements by minimizing the ell_1 norm of the coefficients within the frame.
+- One can then recover an image from incomplete measurements by minimizing the ell1 norm of the coefficients within the frame.
 The quality of the reconstruction will depend of how much the frame sparsifies.

-## Slide 12: Frames for images and optimal sparsity.

-- There are some classical examples of frame systems for images, the most known is the Wavelet frames, use for compression in the JPEG 2000 algorithm.

-- There is a result presented by Donoho on 2001, that establishes the best optimal sparsity that a frame of an image space can achieved.
-This is measured by the decay of the coefficients.

-- The wavelets don't achieved this optimality due to its isotropic nature (images tipically are characterizes by anisotropic features, like curved edges).

-## Slide 13: Shearlet Transform

-- Kutyniok, Guo and Labate created a framework to overcome the issues that the wavelets had on representing anisotropic features.
-The added to the scaling matrix of the wavelets, a shearing matrix that elongates the windos functions in certain directions.
-This will encode the directional information of the images.

-- Although this very preliminar form does not yet acquired optimality in sparse representations of images, a slight modification does.

-## Slide 14: Modification: Cone-adapted Shearlet transform

-- If one divide the fourier domain in cones and construct the shearlet transform in each cone, one can cover it uniformily.

-- This so-called Cone-adapted shearlet transform achieves the optimal sparsity bound.

-- Therefore shearlets are a good pick to use as sparsifying frame in the image inpainting of the epipolar planes.

-- Last year I presented my library, Shearlab.jl that implements the shearlet transform, this library is so far the fastest implementation of the framework and is the one that I used for this work.

-- Now we know how to inpaint Epipolar plane images and how to compute the corresponding depth, we can discuss about the end-to-end pipeline.
+- Last year I talked about the Shearlet system and related transform and how I implemented it in julia, I used this library (Shearlab.jl), one can see the Shearlet system as a multidimensional generalization of the Wavelet system and transform.

-## Slide 15: Followed Pipeline
+## Slide 12: Followed Pipeline

 - The end-to-end pipeline for the Light Field reconstruction is the following: